St Andrews, Swindon: Parish Church

 The parish church of St Andrew is a Grade II* listed building, built in the Early English style with a nave, chancel and an aisle to the south.
 It has a bell turret with two bells.
 While parts of the building date from the 13th century, it was largely restored between 1864 and 1868 by architect William Butterfield.
 Further restoration from September 2009 included the stripping and re-laying of the roof tiles; over 10,000 new handmade clay tiles were used on the south elevation.

 Sport

-Blunsdon's Abbey Stadium (also known as Swindon Stadium) is the home of Swindon Greyhounds, broadcast worldwide three times per week and a stalwart of off-course betting shops in the UK all the year round.
-The stadium has also been the home of a speedway team, the Swindon Robins, since it opened in 1949.
+Until December 2025, the Abbey Stadium was the home of Swindon Greyhounds, broadcast three times per week.
+The stadium was also the home of the Swindon Robins speedway team since it opened in 1949.
 The Robins competed in national leagues, including the Elite League and the SGB Premiership in the 21st century, but have not raced since 2019 due to long-running uncertainty over redevelopment of the site.